 Live performance and culinary artist Mirna Bamieh is the creator and director of the Palestine Hosting Society.
 This live art project explores traditional food cultures in Palestine especially those on the verge of disappearing.
 It brings vanishing dishes back to life over dinner tables, walks, and various interventions.
 Food creates a significantly different atmosphere for encounters.
 Sharing food puts on the table aspects of hospitality, distribution, exchange, familiarity and pleasure.
 A shared meal can become a space of reflection on socio-political realities, attitudes, fashions, and even the suppressed elements of history.

-During her ArtsLink International Fellowship 2020 (virtual and in-person residencies), Mirna continues exploring the bacterial and fungi kingdom of fermentation.
+During her ArtsLink International Fellowship 2020 (virtual and in-person residencies), Mirna continued exploring the bacterial and fungi kingdom of fermentation.
 A staple link in the gastronomic traditions in the East, fermented food entered American cuisine quite recently, and with a degree of hesitation.
 Creating her own ceramic vessels in Deborah, Iowa as future plating for fermented foods, Mirna’s food interacts with these sculptural objects.
-Through performance and storytelling, in collaboration with her US host The Invisible Dog Art Center, the artist invites the audience to a dinner based on traditional food practices in Palestine and the Middle East and fermentation cultures throughout the world.
+Through performance and storytelling, in collaboration with her US host The Invisible Dog Art Center, the artist invited the audience to a dinner based on traditional food practices in Palestine and the Middle East and fermentation cultures throughout the world.